How to watch 2020/21 UEFA Champions League matches live

-The group stage is played from September to December and is held over six match days.
+The group stage is traditionally played from September to December and is held over six match days.
 Teams from the same nations are also split up to ensure parity.
-After the group stage the UCL progresses to the knockout phase which begins in February and is contested by 16 clubs.
+After the group stage, the UCL progresses to the knockout phase, which usually begins in February and is contested by 16 clubs.

 The 16 teams who finished as the top 2 in each group advance and play matches over 2 legs.
 Those who finished in third place in their group enter the UEFA Europa League.
 The knockout phase begins with the round of 16 and sees the 8 group winners seeded against the 8 runners-up.

-At this point teams still can't be drawn against clubs from the same country or who were previously in their group.
-Then from there we progress to the quarter-finals which have no restrictions on who will play each other, before finally the semi-finals and final.
+At this point, teams still can't be drawn against clubs from the same country or who were previously in their group.
+Then from the quarter-finals onwards, there are no restrictions on who will play each other through to the semi-finals and final.

 When is the UEFA Champions League final?